 Departmental Clinical Audits

-Clinical audits are part of continuous quality improvement processes and focus on specific clinical practices and patients' clinical outcomes (eg rates and types of complications following a surgical procedure).
+Clinical audits are part of continuous quality improvement processes and focus on specific clinical practices and patients' clinical outcomes (eg rates and types of complications following a surgical procedure) using data from medical records collected as part of standard care.
 Analysis is usually just presentation of simple descriptive measures (averages, proportions etc) or basic measure of difference between groups (eg. t-tests).

 Clinical audits should be conducted at a departmental level and should be directed/managed by the appropriate department head and/or nursing/allied health lead and when conducted for internal departmental purposes do not usually require research ethics oversight.